 While Amy Poehler is a famous actress, comedian, director, and much more, however, her sleep apnea is no laughing matter.
 As a CPAP user and enthusiast, she’s here to remind both men and women about the dangers of sleep apnea to promote health and wellness.
 Yes, we said both men and women, because this condition is usually only thought of as a condition for old men, but that’s not the case.
 Sleep apnea can affect everyone.

-We hope you’re enjoying your new year after getting off to a great start with your sleep apnea therapy.
-However, it’s extremely common to have a few questions when it comes to using a new medical device such as a CPAP machine.
+It’s extremely common to have a few questions when it comes to using a new medical device such as a CPAP machine.
 That’s why we're here to assist by answering a few frequently asked questions so you can have great sleep night after night.
-Check out some of the most popular CPAP topics that we’re tackled in 2018.
+Check out some of the most popular CPAP topics that we’re tackled.

 Choosing a great CPAP mask that is the right style and fit for your individual needs will help you adjust easier to therapy.
 Once you get all your supplies, you will soon discover there are hundreds of different terms and technologies advertised on sleep therapy devices, which can get confusing!
 CPAP jargon like EPR, A-Flex, C-Flex confuse new CPAP users.

 What is sleep apnea?
-If you are asking this question then what if you are not just tired?
+Could it be that I'm just tired more days than not?
 People all across the nation are afflicted with sleep apnea.
 They are waking up multiple times in the night, feel exhausted in the morning, and battle fatigue all day long.